TheBorlax/fgo/README.md

 Fate GO roll calc
 Calculator to see your odds on getting a specific rate up.

-Use core.distributeBuiltIn(core, numberOfRolls, precentChance, NPx, showDistributionCurve) method in rolls.py
+Use core.distributeBuiltIn(core, numberOfRolls, percentChance, NPx, showDistributionCurve) method in rolls.py

 For example: